Water for life

 The following target focuses on improving environmental water allocations and supporting the long-term health of waterways in this region.
 It is consistent with the Healthy Waterways Strategy 2018-28.
 Achieving this target will contribute to realising the visions outlined above.
 Progress towards this target will be primarily monitored through the ongoing Healthy Waterways Strategy monitoring and reporting program led by Melbourne Water, and through the Department of Environment, Land, Water and Planning and the Victorian Environmental Water Holder.
 The volumes identified in this target may be revised through the development of the new Central and Gippsland Region Sustainable Water Strategy.

 The following target focuses on improving water allocations for Traditional Owners.
-It is consistent with the role of Traditional Owners as the voice for their Country and with the directions expected to be outlined in the Waterways of the West Action Plan and the Central and Gippsland Region Sustainable Water Strategy though more detailed analysis and target-setting is included in those documents.
+It is consistent with the role of Traditional Owners as the voice for their Country and with the directions within the Yarra Strategic Plan, Waterways of the West Action Plan and the Central and Gippsland Region Sustainable Water Strategy though more detailed analysis and target-setting is included in those documents.
 Progress towards this target is expected to be monitored through the Department of Environment, Land, Water and Planning.

 Target 1.4 – Water for agriculture